Nick-smallworld/mt-theme-creamburn-website/CreamBurn-Website/README.md

-# Theme for Movable Type 5 "CreamBurn” #
+# Theme for Movable Type 5 "CreamBurn-Website” #

 ## What’s this? ##
 “CreamBurn” is a theme for Movable Type 5.
 This theme is distributed under the Creative Commons license.
 You can use this theme both for personal and business under the CC license.